 flat and lifeless anyway).
 If you have to send us drawings you copied from

 photos, make sure you still have lots of examples of life drawing and sketchbook

-- Apply to Capilano University in advance of submitting your portfolio - Admissions- Complete the Portfolio Submission form on or before March 15.- Portfolios will be reviewed in March.
-Applicants will be notified of the results late April.
+- Apply to Capilano University at least two weeks prior to submitting your portfolio - Admissions- Complete the Portfolio Submission form on or before February 11, 2019.
+Note:

 Once you have submitted your portfolio you can continue to update it until the deadline.